isabella232/pmp-support-site/docs/users/040_terminology.md

 And here's a diagram illustrating how permissions can be set in the PMP.
 Each of the different orgs can be set to have access to different documents:
 ![how_do_permissions_work](https://cloud.githubusercontent.com/assets/4427754/9914554/650e085c-5c80-11e5-99d7-12410230c747.jpg)

-If you have questions or suggestions regarding any of this, [please let us know!](mailto:support@publicmediaplatform.org)